n3slami/Sublime/README.md

 mkdir -p ../paper_results/figures/ && docker run -v ../paper_results/figures:/usr/local/paper_results/figures -it sublime_eval
 ```
 The above creates a **directory next to the cloned repository** named
-`paper_results` and puts the generated figures and tables within.
-The figures
+`paper_results` and puts the generated figures and tables in the
-and tables will be placed in the `paper_results/figures` subdirectory and will
+`paper_results/figures` subdirectory within.
+The figures and tables will will
 be numbered to match the paper.

 ## Executing Natively